-137. An example of an intervention strategy is set out below.
+146. An example of an intervention strategy is set out below.
 This example is for an unspecified number of students, and as such the financial inputs for similar interventions are likely to vary depending on the number of students and the specific context of the provider.

-Intervention strategy 8
+Intervention strategy 4

-Objectives and targets: Principal objective: PTS_3 To ensure there is no continuation rate gap between care experienced students and non-care experienced students by 2027-28.
-Secondary objective(s): PTP_1 (IS4); PTA_1 (IS1); PTP_2(IS5)
+Objectives and targets: To ensure there is no difference in continuation rates between care experienced students and non-care experienced students by 2027-28 (Target - PTS\3).
+Secondary objective(s): PTP\1 (IS4); PTA\1 (IS1); PTP\2(IS5)

-Risks to equality of opportunity: Information and guidance; insufficient academic support; insufficient personal support; mental health; cost pressures
+Risks to equality of opportunity: Information and guidance; insufficient academic support; insufficient personal support; mental health; cost pressures.

-Activity Inputs Outcomes Cross intervention?
+Activity Inpute Outcomos Cross Activity Inputs Outcomes intervention?
 Accommodation promise: 365-day accommodation guarantee for care experienced students, plus accommodation bursary to cover vacation residence.
 Guarantee of accommodation if student suspends status for one year.
 Accommodation guarantor scheme for Y2,3 and graduating students.
 New activity.
 Accommodation budget per eligible student.
 Administrative costs and deposit loss fund.
 Decreased financial concerns for students; increased sense of security; increased sense of belonging IS1, IS4 £250 Start-up bursary for all care experienced students (paid after offer acceptance) to cover travel to university costs and purchase of home essentials (e.g. duvet, suitcase, cutlery), and accommodation welcome pack.
 Existing.
 Bursary for students; 30 hours staff administrative costs per year Increased financial security; decreased financial concerns for students IS1, IS4 Named and trained staff contact for all care experienced students, whose role is to support students to access personalised academic and pastoral support services.
 Existing.
 Staff training and 1FTE, plus administrative costs Increase in % of students finding support helpful for personal or academic reasons; increase in engagement with services IS1, IS4 Training for teaching, admissions and support staff on delivering educational services for care experienced students.
 New activity.
 Staff training and 0.3FTE, plus administrative costs Improved knowledge of the needs of care experienced students; increased confidence in supporting care experienced students in HE.
 IS4 Access to fast-track mental health support for care experienced students, with counsellors trained in additional CPD in meeting the needs Staff training and 1x additional counselling staff for four year duration.
 Increase in student wellbeing (using Warwick-Edinburgh Mental Wellbeing scale); decrease in the IS4

 Activity Inputs Outcomes Cross intervention? of care experienced students.
 New activity. number of mitigating circumstances forms submitted Bespoke mentoring programme through careers service.
 New activity.
-Mentor training and expenses, plus administrative cost Increase in continuation Increase in completion IS5 For activity addressing information and guidance risk, see Intervention strategy 2 - - - Total cost of activities per year £190,000
+Mentor training and expenses, plus administrative cost Increase in continuation Increase in completion IS5 For activity addressing information and guidance risk, see Intervention strategy 2 - - - Total cost of activities and evaluation for intervention strategy 4 £199,500

-Evidence base and rationale: We have conducted a literature review, alongside targeted, anonymous surveys and a focus group with our current care experienced students.
+Summary of evidence base and rationale: We have conducted a literature review, alongside targeted, anonymous surveys and a focus group with our current care experienced students.
 See Annex B, page 34 for further information.

 Evaluation: We intend to evaluate each activity within this intervention strategy to generate OfS Type 2 standards to establish whether or not they lead to the intended outcomes.
 We will also examine the extent to which each activity contributes towards meeting the overall objective.
-We will start the strategy in the 2023-24 academic year, and we intend to disseminate interim findings every year.
+We will start the strategy in the 2025-26 academic year, and we intend to disseminate interim findings every year.
 We will share our findings at conferences and through networks such as NERUPI, and after 4 years we intend to publish our findings on our website.
 More detailed information on how we will be evaluating each activity can be found below in Table 1.